 Set up your "home" profile.
 Turn off the notification lights, make sure you are only viewing your personal emails and set everything else (texts, emails, picture messages), except the ring - the communication method your team would use in a real emergency - to silent.

 2) Folders.
 One can easily bucket their applications (work applications like Dropbox versus home applications like Yelp) and, with most phones, their email inboxes.
 Separate your professional and personal email inboxes; it’s a much-needed division.
 And don’t use the "but two inboxes are inefficient" excuse.
 Like strenuous exercising, it’s a discomfort in the name of (mental) health.

 he bottom line is that to maintain that work-life balance, you will ultimately need to focus on your team and staff.
 How they react to IT disasters or other major events that would draw you away from the dinner table is the bedrock of maintaining that sanity.

-For better or for worse, the devices we have are only going to get better at keeping everyone connected; and, more often then not, the people that need to get in touch with you, will find a way.
+For better or for worse, the devices we have are only going to get better at keeping everyone connected; and, more often than not, the people that need to get in touch with you will find a way.
 Head them off at the pass.
 No one would say: "Don’t have business issues."
 But do have a proper hierarchy for dealing with them.
 Deciding to send a massive email with a red exclamation point is not a solution - that’s a stopgap.
 Work with your team so that everyone knows what to do if a server crashes or email security has been breached.